VUEngine/VUEngine-Core/doc/pages/coding-standards.md

 Coding Standards
 ================

-The VUEngine and any official demo code is being written adhering to the following coding standards to ensure a consistent code appearance and high interoperability.
+VUEngine and any official demo code is being written adhering to the following coding standards to ensure a consistent code appearance and high interoperability.

 - Tabs of size 4 must be used for indenting.
 - Method names must be declared in StudlyCaps and follow the scheme [ClassName]::[methodName].